usnistgov/dioptra/examples/tensorflow-backdoor-poisoning/README.md

-# Tensorflow Adversarial Patch Demo
+# Tensorflow Backdoor Poisoning Demos

->⚠️ **Warning:** Some of the demos assume that you have access to an on-prem deployment of the Securing AI Testbed that provides a copy of the Fruits360 and ImageNet datasets and a CUDA-compatible GPU.
-> These demos cannot be run on a typical personal computer.

-This demo provides three different versions of the adversarial patch attack on separate image classification datasets and model architectures.
+This demo provides three different versions of a backdoor poisoning attack with image preprocessing defense.
-The three available Jupyter notebooks explore the following poisoning attacks:
+The three available ipython demos explore the following poisoning attacks:

--   `demo-mnist-patches.ipynb`: Applies adversarial patch attack on the MNIST dataset.
-Includes preprocessing and adversarial training defenses.
--   `demo-fruits360-patches.ipynb`: Applies adversarial patch attack  on Fruits360 dataset.
-Includes adversarial training defenses.
--   `demo-imagenet-patches.ipynb`: Applies attack on the ImageNet dataset.
-Uses a pretrained model with the `init` entrypoint, rather than train a new model with the `train` entrypoint.
+-   `demo-mnist-poison-backdoor-baseline.ipynb`: Basic backdoor poisoning via training data mislabeling.
+-   `demo-mnist-poison-backdoor-adv-embedding.ipynb`: Model backdoor poisoning using the adversarial embedding technique to add a secondary backdoor training objective to the model.
+-   `demo-mnist-poison-backdoor-clean-label.ipynb`: Advanced backdoor poisoning using a clean label technique to generate hidden poisons from a proxy model.

 Users are welcome to run the demos in any order.
-The MNIST demo takes the shortest time to complete and contains an additional set of defense examples.
+Please note that the clean label backdoor attack takes the longest time to complete.
 For more information regarding attack and defense parameters, please see the attack and defense sections of the [MLflow Entrypoint Overview](#MLflow-Entrypoint-Overview) section.

-Users can also explore the following preprocessing defenses from their associated defense entry points:
+Each of these attacks also explore the following preprocessing defenses from their associated defense entry points:

 -   Spatial Smoothing: Smooths out an image by passing a median filter through neighboring pixel values in images.
 -   Gaussian Augmentation: Adds gaussian noise to an image.
 -   JPEG Compression: Applies an image compression algorithm over the image.

-Please note that the patch attack generally bypasses most preprocessing defenses, see `demo-mnist-patches.ipynb` for details.

 ## Getting started

-### MNIST patches demo
+### Local run

-Everything you need to run the `demo-mnist-patches.ipynb` demo on your local computer is packaged into a set of Docker images that you can obtain by opening a terminal, navigating to the root directory of the repository, and running `make pull-latest`.
+Everything you need to run the demos on your local computer is packaged into a set of Docker images that you can obtain by opening a terminal, navigating to the root directory of the repository, and running `make pull-latest`.
 Once you have downloaded the images, navigate to this example's directory using the terminal and run the demo startup sequence:

 ```bash